Hurricane Frances rattles Florida: Storm makes landfall as a Category 2: September 6, 2004

 FORT PIERCE, FL - Hurricane Frances made landfall on Florida's east coast on Saturday and Sunday, then moved across the Appalachians, bringing flooding to West Virginia, Ohio, Virginia, North Carolina and Pennsylvania.
 Meanwhile, Hurricane Ivan could be the next tropical rainmaker to affect our region next week.

-Below is a report from the storm observing expedition to Florida into the eye of Hurricane Frances.
+Below is a report from the storm photography expedition to Florida into the eye of Hurricane Frances.
 Photos can be enlarged by clicking on each thumbnail image.

 THURSDAY: I departed WV at 10AM Thursday with a target of inland Florida, in anticipation of Cat 4 or 5.
 Brought the usual chase gear along with two 24-packs of bottled water and 12 cans of canned food.
 A call to Doug K. as I passed through Savannah advised of the fuel shortage, so I planned to begin topping off my tank every 30 minutes starting in Jacksonville at 10PM.
 Began encountering northbound evacuation traffic on I-95 in southern Georgia - nearly bumper-to-bumper, but moving along at a good pace: